 Shirley squinted at the brightness of the bathroom light shining in her face from across the hall.
 "Like what?" she inquired.

 "We don't know," Ryan answered.
 "That's why we gotta go."
 He lifted Shirley above the sideboards and placed her on her feet on the floor.
 "Go see mom," he said, and ushered her out of the room.
 Now he had to go through the trouble of waking up Jodi.

 "What happened, Mommy?"
-Shirley asked, and was bouncy for some weird reason.
-She clutched onto a teddy bear in her small hands.
+Shirley asked, bouncing into the bathroom.
+She clutched a teddy bear in her small hands.

 "I don't know," said Theresa.
 "We've got to go to the hospital to find out."